CASR-HKU/MSD-FCCM23/hardware/README.md

     source make_all.sh
     ```

-    You can then open the vivado project (*.xpr* file) with GUI and check the utilization (LUTs, DSPs, BRAMs, etc.) for the hardware evaluation.
+    You can then open the utilization report file (`./msd_hw_xxx_utilization.txt`) or open the project with GUI and check the utilization (LUTs, DSPs, BRAMs, etc.) for the hardware evaluation.

-    **We have provided the bitstream files so you can directly test the hardware in our host and you may want to skip synthesis & implementation & bitstream steps.**

 - *Board-level Test*.
-The host codes which are responsible of driving the accelerator are in the `./host` folder. **We strongly recommend the evaluators using our platforms remotely, and we will prepare everything done for you:**
+The host codes which are responsible of driving the accelerator are in the `./host` folder. **We strongly recommend the evaluators using our platforms remotely, and we will prepare everything done including bitstream files for you:**

     ```bash
     # In our remote host, you can directly run the following commands in the terminal:
-    cd jupyter_notebooks/MSD-FCCM23/
     source start_eval.sh
-    # Every platforms has the same commands, and everything related to the results will be printed in the terminal
     ```

+    Every platforms has the same commands, and everything related to the results will be printed in the terminal.

     *If you want to run the hardware evaluation on your own platform, you can follow the steps below:*

     - Copy everything in the corresponding folder into **ONE** destination in your platform.
-E.g., if you want to run the evaluation on the Ultra96, you can copy the `./host/ultra96` folder into the `$your_host_path` folder in your Ultra96 platform. **Make sure you have the same folder structure as the remote host.**
+E.g., if you want to run the evaluation on the Ultra96, you can copy the `./host/ultra96` folder into the `$your_host_path$` folder in your Ultra96 platform. **Make sure you have the same folder structure as the remote host.**

-    - Copy the bitstream and handoff files into your folder, which have been generated in each `/prj` path (e.g., `./vivado/pynq-z2/prj` for Pynq-Z2).
+    - Copy the bitstream and handoff files (`./msd_hw_xxx.bit` and `./msd_hw_xxx.hwh`) into your folder, which have been generated in each `/prj` path (e.g., `./vivado/pynqz2/prj` for Pynq-Z2).

     - Copy the schedule csv files into your folder, which have been generated in the `../software/msd_scheduler/results`.

     - Run the following commands in the terminal:

         ```bash
-        cd $your_host_path
+        cd $your_host_path$
         source start_eval.sh
         ```